XingyingW/Data-Analyst/README.md

 # DATA ANALYTICS
-Here presents Xingying's code for every practice and projects.
+Here presents Xingying's code of practice and projects.